OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

 1. Drupal 8 installed
 2. The contributed JSON API module enabled
 3. Permissions configured so that anonymous traffic can access the JSON API provided REST endpoints
-4. Optional, but recommended, the contributed JSON API Extras and Simple OAuth modules enabled
+4. The contributed JSON API Extras and Simple OAuth modules enabled (optional, but recommended)
-5. Durupal configured to support CORS
+5. Drupal configured to support CORS

 ## Install Drupal

-For this tutorial we'll install Drupal 8's Umami demo profile gives us a basic data model and some content we can use while learning.
+For this tutorial we'll install Drupal 8's Umami demo profile, which gives us a basic data model and some content we can use while learning.
 If you're following along with these tutorials in order to build your own application feel free to start with Drupal's standard profile and construct your own data model as required.

 This makes a lot of assumptions, but the quickest way to get something up and running to follow along with these tutorials is as follows: